 - Multiple coats of an oxidizing agent are applied to achieve the desired effect.

 - A protective coat or lacquer completes the transformation.

 Are you looking for metal, stone or wood repair for your hotel or resort?
 Do you need to update the look of your facility?

-Contact Mid America Metals to speak with a representative.
+Contact Mid America Specialty Services to speak with a representative.
 We’ll help you achieve results that will add value to the guest experience.